nicobao/cv-cover/README.md

 ### On Windows

-Beware that this project requires you to install [Bash](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+Beware that this project requires you to install [Bash](https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/), that is not shipped by default.

 ## Build